FelixOnline/v2/content/articles/2016-2-26-new-financial-worlds-conference.md

 Christopher Wickli from Citi rounded off the Investment Banking session with an excellent summary of what ECM involves and the characteristics that make a successful banker in this area.
 The first Global Markets speaker was Nigel Khakoo, the Global Head of FX Trading at Nomura International, who focused on Abenomics and derivatives.
 Using a recent example he explained the use of options in order to take advantage of central bank events.

-Our final speaker, Marc Mourre \(pictured\), the former Vice Chairman of Commodities at Morgan Stanley,  is widely acclaimed as one of France’s most famous bankers and, true to expectations, provided an eye\-opening view on the future of the oil sector.
+Our final speaker, Marc Mourre (pictured), the former Vice Chairman of Commodities at Morgan Stanley,  is widely acclaimed as one of France’s most famous bankers and, true to expectations, provided an eye-opening view on the future of the oil sector.

 With a drinks reception to conclude, the Conference was extremely well received by students and speakers alike, with a number of students having successfully networked with our speakers and recruiters!
 Indeed, for anyone interested in finance, attending next year is an absolute must considering the insight you will gain, as well as the exclusive and diverse network that you are sure to build.